alkiranet/terraform-alkira-baseline/README.md

 This module creates various resources in _Alkira_ from **.yml** templates.

 ## Basic Usage
 First, define the path to your **.yml** configuration files.
+If no path is provided, the module will automatically use **.yml** files found in _./config_.
 Then, add the required line items with **= true**.
 Use these [blank templates](https://github.com/alkiranet/terraform-alkira-baseline/templates) as a starting point, and don't change the names.
 Example projects can be found [here](./examples).

 ```hcl
 module "baseline" {